Lupin3000/IoT-Radar-Python-MicroPython-Mosquito/README.md

 I tested the Mosquito MQTT broker on Raspberry Pi 4 - Bookworm, the MQTT publisher Radar UI on macOS 14.3 and the subscriber on ESP32 - MicroPython 1.20.0.

-The Radar UI uses Python Tkinter with screen size 500x400.

 ## Install Mosquito MQTT broker

 ```shell